Sol Kerzner: Later career

-As a result of the success of the Sun City Resort with its Gary Player Country Club golf course (ranked number 1 in South Africa), Kerzner became involved in international hotels and leisure and gambling resorts, most notably as the developer of the Atlantis Resort in The Bahamas.
+As a result of the success of the Sun City Resort with its Gary Player Country Club golf course, Kerzner became involved in international hotels and leisure and gambling resorts, most notably as the developer of the Atlantis Resort in The Bahamas.
 In that capacity, in 1994, he made his first major acquisition outside Africa with the purchase of the Paradise Island Resort in The Bahamas.
 This 1,150-room resort was in bankruptcy at the time.
 After acquiring the resort, Kerzner redeveloped and expanded it into a 2,300-room resort with one of the world's grandest artificial marine habitats and the Caribbean's biggest casino.

 In 2002, Kerzner launched One&Only Resorts, which operates numerous properties in The Bahamas, Mexico, Mauritius, the Maldives, South Africa, Dubai, Rwanda and Hayman Island.
 New projects are planned for China, Montenegro, and Saudi Arabia.

 In early 2007, Kerzner expanded Atlantis, Paradise Island with 2 new hotels; The Cove, and The Reef, which added 1,100 new rooms to the property.
 This expansion was overseen by Alan Leibman, which included 21 retail outlets and new restaurants by celebrity chefs Jean-Georges Vongerichten, Nobu Matsuhisa and Bobby Flay.
-Kerzner extended the Atlantis brand globally with the development of Atlantis, The Palm, Dubai, with a 1,500-room, water-themed resort opened in late-September 2008 on The Palm Jumeirah; a multibillion-dollar leisure and residential development in Dubai.
+Kerzner extended the Atlantis brand globally with the development of Atlantis, The Palm, Dubai, with a 1,500-room, water-themed resort opened in late-September 2008 on the Palm Jumeirah, a multibillion-dollar leisure and residential development in Dubai.
 In September 2009, the "Mazagan Beach Resort" a luxury hotel in El Jadida, Morocco, was inaugurated by Kerzner accompanied by show celebrities.

 In October 2013, Kerzner announced that he was building a new Atlantis hotel at Sanya, Hainan Island in China with Fosun International.
 The 62-hectare resort has 1,300 rooms and a water park like the other Atlantis hotels.
 The project is reported to have cost $1.63 billion.